sagemath/trac_to_gh/Issue 3872.md

 # Issue 3872: calculus -- incorporate ginac into without cln

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3872

 Original creator: was